tedsteiner/OpenStreetMap.jl/README.md

 **Note:** LightXML.jl relies on *libxml2*, which is shipped with Mac OS X and many Linux systems.
 So this package may work out of the box.
 If not, check whether you have *libxml2* installed and whether *libxml2.so* (for Linux) or *libxml2.dylib* (for Mac) is on your library search path.
 I have tested it to work out of the box in Mac OS X 10.9 (Mavericks), Ubuntu 14.04, and Windows 7.
 Winston.jl has a few additional dependencies, which it should resolve automatically.
 All other code is written in native Julia.

+### Package Status and Contributions
+All the functionality that I personally need for my work is now implemented in this package, and I am running out of ideas for additional functionality.
+Therefore, future updates will mostly depend on GitHub issues (bug reports or feature requests) created by users.
+Pull requests for additional functionality are very welcome, as well.

+If you use this package, please feel free to send me feedback on how I might improve it's usability and documentation.